-WARRANTY
+LIMITED WARRANTY

-WESTERN PERIPHERALS warrants articles of equipment manufactured by it to be free from defects in materials and workmanship under normal use and service, its obligation under this warranty being limited to making good at its factory any article of equipment which shall within one year after delivery of such article of equipment to the original purchaser be returned intact to it, or to one of its authorized service stations, with transportation charges prepaid, and which its examination shall disclose to its satisfaction to have been thus defective.
-This warranty is expressly in lieu of all other warranties expressed or implied and of all other obligations or liabilities on its part, and WESTERN PERIPHERALS neither assumes, nor authorizes any other persons to assume for it, any other liability in connection with the sale of its products.
+WESPERCORP (seller) warrants products manufactured by it to be free from defects in materials and workmanship under normal use and service for a period of one year after delivery of such product to the original purchaser.
+Seller's obligation under this warranty is limited to repair at its factory or, at its option, to replace any product which shall, within the warranty period, be returned intact to seller, or to one of its authorized service stations, with transportation charges prepaid by buyer, and which seller's examination shall disclose to its satisfaction to have been thus defective.